'Door still open' for Brexit powers deal

 The SNP has been joined by Scottish Labour, the Greens and Liberal Democrats in opposing the bill as it currently stands - with only the Conservatives thought likely to back it in next Tuesday's vote.

+Speaking as he visited Glasgow on Friday, Jeremy Corbyn said he would be "very happy" for Scottish Labour to vote against the bill as he accused the UK government of mounting a "power grab" on devolution.

-But UK Cabinet Office Minister David Lidington insisted it was not too late to reach an agreement before then.
+But UK Cabinet Office Minister David Lidington insisted it was not too late to reach an agreement before the vote.

-Mr Lidington, who has been leading the negotiations for the UK government, is in Edinburgh on Friday to speak at a business lunch.
+Mr Lidington, who has been leading the negotiations for the UK government, was in Edinburgh to speak at a business lunch.

 'Legal uncertainty'

-It is understood no talks with Scotland's Brexit minister, Michael Russell, have been scheduled.
+It is understood no talks with Scotland's Brexit minister, Michael Russell, were been scheduled.

-The UK government has already agreed to change some aspects of the EU Withdrawal Bill, which led to the Welsh government dropping its opposition last month.
+The UK government has already agreed to change some aspects of the EU Withdrawal Bill, which led to the Labour government in Wales dropping its opposition last month.

-Mr Lidington was due to tell the CBI Scotland lunch that it was now for the Scottish Parliament to decide whether or not to accept the same "compromise" that had been reached with the Welsh.
+Mr Lidington told the CBI Scotland lunch that it was now for the Scottish Parliament to decide whether or not to accept the same "compromise" that had been reached with the Welsh.

-He will add: "That is why I say to the Scottish government: the door is still open.
+He added: "That is why I say to the Scottish government: the door is still open.

 "At a stroke, they can join the Welsh government - who have also put so much into getting us to this stage - and recommend to the parliament here in Holyrood that we should end any lingering question of legal uncertainty for businesses in all parts of the UK."